-Authorized jail and prison officials screen a suspect’s mail, and record their telephone calls in jail.
+Authorized jail and prison officials screen mail, and record suspects’ phone calls.

 The information they obtain may be used to prosecute pending or future criminal charges.
 The exception to this would be privileged communications between a defendant and their criminal attorney.

 Here are three things to keep in mind to help you avoid self-incrimination:

 - Inmate phone calls are all recorded.
 Any information in those calls can be used against you, with few exceptions.
 Persons with whom you speak with could potentially be called upon to testify.